2020 NHL playoff schedule: Stanley Cup Second Round schedule

 The Stanley Cup Playoffs continue on Saturday, Aug.
 22 in the hub cities of Edmonton and Toronto.
-Only one game has been announced for the Second Round.
-Once the final two series of the First Round are complete the full 2020 NHL playoff schedule will be announced.
+Now that the First Round is complete the full 2020 NHL Second Round playoff schedule has been announced.

 The top four teams during the regular season in both conferences played a three-game round robin for seeding in the First Round.
 The eight winners of the best-of-5 Qualifying Round advanced to the First Round.